WXVE

-WXVE is an American radio station, licensed to the city of Latrobe, Pennsylvania.
-WXVE operates at 1570 kHz with a maximum power of 1,000 watts day, 220 watts night.
+WXVE (1570 AM) is an American radio station, licensed to the city of Latrobe, Pennsylvania.
+WXVE operates with a maximum power of 1,000 watts day, 224 watts night.
 The station is owned by Robert and Ashley Stevens' Broadcast Communications, Inc.

 History

 First in Latrobe

 WXVE first signed on the air as WAKU on December 12, 1951, making it the second AM station to come on the air in Westmoreland County, as WHJB (now WKHB) had been the first in 1934.
 A second station, WTRA (now WJFG) came on the air five years later after WAKU's debut.

 WAKU was originally owned by Clearfield Broadcasters, Inc., which owned and published the Clearfield Progress newspaper, headquartered in Clearfield, Pennsylvania; as well as radio station WCPA.
 The newspaper was looking to expand its advertising reach by building or buying radio stations in nearby markets, and would do so with further acquisitions in Indiana and Centre counties.
 The station initially signed on the air as a daytime-only station, with a maximum power output of 250 watts, with studios at 200 Depot Street in downtown Latrobe.

 WAKU, which by this time relocated to 215 Church Street, was granted permission in 1955 to increase its power to a full 1,000 watts; its current power output today.

-In 1957, Clearfield Broadcasting decided to sell WAKU, as they were preparing to acquire Indiana County-based WDAD and WQMU, a transaction that would be completed in 1958.
+In 1957, Clearfield Broadcasting decided to sell WAKU, as they were preparing to acquire Indiana County-based WDAD, a transaction that would be completed in 1958.
 WAKU was sold to WAKU, Inc., a company headed by Harry Reed on July 1, 1956.
 This would mark the first of several transactions over the next decade.

 In 1959, WAKU was acquired by Rosenblum Stations, which also owned WISR in Butler, and WACB in Kittanning, as well as two other stations in Ohio.
 The call sign was then changed to WSHH, which were later acquired by a Pittsburgh FM station that still uses this same call sign today.
 Rosenblum Stations, however, sold WSHH to Tayloradio, in 1962.
 This period of ownership would also not last long, as WAKU (the station had returned to its original call sign) was sold to Westmoreland Broadcasting Corporation in February 1963, assigned the call sign WQTW, and was under the management of John Jay Stewart.
 In the mid '60s, WQTW featured popular radio personalities such as Tom Sidwell, John Vincze, Jim Albright and Joe Gearing and played a Top 40 and Rock & Roll format.

-Westmoreland Broadcasting remained WQTW's owner until October 31, 1973, when it was acquired by Regency Broadcasting Corporation.
+Westmoreland Broadcasting remained WQTW's owner until October 31, 1973, when it was purchased for $200,000 by Regency Broadcasting Corporation, a company headed by Nick and Ann Corvello, Ronald Amadeo and Charles Ludlach, with Nick Corvello serving as company president.
+This ownership structure would remain steady over the next 10 years.